itsyagirlalexcote/professional-portfolio/README.md

 Once the Design Comp was made, I created a new repo using Git and Github.
 I organized the new file and began coding the structure of my site in the index.html file in VS Code.
 I continued by styling the site and adding a few basic JavaScript features and animations simply to bring my portfolio to life while showcasing the basics of my skillset.
 Some freestyle coding was used as I went along and I added new features as I would get new ideas.
 Since part of the goal was to learn, I was open to any adjustments or improvements that inspired me along the way.

 Finally, I tested all parts of the portfolio and send it to my mentor and other peers for a final review and to obtain final comments and feedback before publishing the final product.
+This process might have taken the longest since I designed all the parts of this project myself and I am not a designer, so I wanted to make sure each part I styled made sense and looked appropriate.

 ### Built using